Skip to main content

 Flexibility: Another benefit of SIPs that meets the various needs of investors is flexibility.
 SIPs give you the flexibility to change the investment amount in accordance with your financial capabilities and goals, unlike traditional investing choices.
 As a result, depending on your financial circumstances, you can change the SIP amount.

-• Low Entry Level: SIPs have enabled people who do not have large sums for investment to start investing in mutual funds.
+Low entry level: SIPs have enabled people who do not have large sums for investment to start investing in mutual funds.
 The entry level is low, and you can get started for as less as Rs.1000.

-• Beginner-friendly: Beginners may find it difficult to read market movements for investing a lump sum in mutual funds.
+Beginner-friendly: Beginners may find it difficult to read market movements for investing a lump sum in mutual funds.
 SIP creates a relatively stable way for them to do so.
 Moreover, an SIP allows you to take advantage of rupee-cost averaging since units are allotted for each instalment based on the prevailing NAV, whether the market is up or down.

-How to start SIP investment?
+How to start an SIP investment

 Here are the steps you need to follow to start a systematic investment plan: